Eric Zeier: NFL career statistics

-Zeier was selected by the Cleveland Browns in the third round of the 1995 NFL Draft.
-Over the next six years he went from Cleveland to the Baltimore Ravens to the Tampa Bay Buccaneers and finally back home to the Atlanta Falcons.
+Regular season

-Broadcasting
+Broadcasting career

-Zeier has returned to the University of Georgia to take over the duty of color analyst on all away games.
-He, along with Scott Howard, is taking the place of long time Georgia announcer Larry Munson.
-Eric made his first radio start on September 22, 2007 when Georgia played Alabama in which Georgia won in an overtime victory.
-Eric was heard on the Tailgate Show and halftime during the home games with Loran Smith and Neil "Hondo" Williamson.
+Zeier returned to the University of Georgia to take over the duty of color analyst on all away games.
+He, along with Scott Howard, took the place of long time Georgia announcer Larry Munson.
+Zeier made his first radio start on September 22, 2007, when the Bulldogs played the Alabama Crimson Tide in an 26–23 overtime win.
+On September 22, 2008, Munson announced his retirement, and Zeier and Howard would call games for the rest of the 2008 season.
+On June 19, 2009, Zeier and Howard were named as the permanent announcers, ahead of the 2009 season.
+Zeier was also heard on the Bulldog Tailgate Show and halftime during the home games with Loran Smith and Neil "Hondo" Williamson.
+In 2025, Zeier stepped aside from calling games to spend more time with his family; he was succeeded by Josh Brock, who played for the Bulldogs from 2002 to 2005.